mkdrake37/seams/projects/index.md

    Workshop project work would be to modify the model as necessary to apply it to a region in Thailand, where Dengue is an even larger problem.
 Longer term work could include more refactoring to generalize the model to many other regions, including particularly African settings.

+ - Maryam, **Data Mining for Pharmaceutical Discovery** (MKD)
+ - Buri, **De-noising High-Throughput Sequencing Data** (NR)
+ - Michael, **Bayesian Analysis of Haemaglutenation-Inhibition Results** (EL)
+ - Sofiat, **Bi-partite Graph Analysis** (EL)
+ - Mark, **HPV Within Host Model** (CABP)
+ - Belfrid, **Geospatial Visualization of Hydrological Analyses** (TJH)

+Other project candidates included:

+ - **Agent-Based Model of Clinically Immune Malaria Carriers**:
+People exposed multiple times to the malaria parasite can develop *clinical immunity*, where they no longer exhibit symptoms but can still transmit the pathogen to mosquitos.
+This complicates malaria control, since part of the control relies on treatment to clear infectious people, and clinically immune individuals do not seek treatment.

+   Workshop project work entails creating a flexible network-based transmission model that includes such carriers.
+Longer term work could extend to fitting that model to data or testing intervention schemes to attempt to identify these asymptomatic carriers.

+ - Option 3 for ABC: ABC-SMC is an iterative fitting procedure where you run a simulation N times, update priors for the parameters, run it N more times, update the priors, and so on, until it converges.
+How big should N be, and how should convergence be assessed?

+ - **Geospatial, Temporal Visualization of Infectious Disease Data**:
+ We have a Dengue visualization website for a [region in Mexico](tjhladish.github.io/d3_dengue_map/mex.html).

+    Workshop project work would be to translate this visualization site to show disease incidence time series data for Ghana or another West African country.
+Ideally, this would be done for multiple diseases, and users could explore correlations in dynamics.
+The existing site is open-source, and may be used for the basis of your work.

- - **Teaching Tutorials for Meaningful Modeling of Epidemiological Data** (CABP):
+ - **Teaching Tutorials for Meaningful Modeling of Epidemiological Data**:
  AIMS South Africa regularly hosts a workshop on modeling epidemiological data.
 The group that runs that workshop has prepared a variety of tutorials and demonstrations in R.  However, that work has haphazardly accumulated over the many years of their workshop.

         Workshop project work entails organizing these disparate scripts into an R package, as well as preparing tests for the assorted simulations and refining their implementation.
 Longer term work could include continued polishing, and extension of the package to include additional pedagogical tutorials.

- - **Visualization of Simple HIV Transmission + Models** (CABP):
+ - **Visualization of Simple HIV Transmission + Models**:
  HIV is a global scourge, with a particularly heavy burden in African nations.
 The UNAIDS program currently uses an Excel spreadsheet model for assorted analyses, but this model is difficult to verify and extend.

     Workshop project work entails starting re-implementation this model in the Rshiny framework, an interactive GUI framework for R, to enable future extension, improve verifiability of the model, and to end dependence on obsolete Excel versions.
 Longer term work would fall into those veins.

- - Maryam, **Data Mining for Pharmaceutical Discovery** (MKD)
- - Buri, **De-noising High-Throughput Sequencing Data** (EL or NR)
- - Michael, **Bayesian Analysis of Haemaglutenation-Inhibition Results** (EL)
- - Sofiat, **Bi-partite Graph Analysis** (NR or EL)
- - Mark, **HPV Within Host Model** (EL)
- - Belfird, **Geospatial Visualization of Hydrological Analyses** (TJH or CABP)